mitchdmarino/Project1/README.md

 # Minimum Viable Product

 The minimum viable product will be 'Stratego-Lite.'
+It is not as complex as the original game.
 At minimum, the project should have the following:

 * A start Screen with game-play instructions and start button.
 * Canvas game screen that displays the gameboard, and updates token positions and status.